-Analysis of Title VII: Appellate Jurisdiction
+Analysis of Title VII

-The FAA does not preempt state law regarding the procedures for litigating issues related to arbitration.138 Thus, despite Section 16 of the FAA that allows parties to appeal decisions denying motions to compel arbitration, some states already limit the right of interlocutory appeal in state courts.139 By limiting the appealability of denials of motions to compel arbitration, states can ensure that employees' and consumers' claims are resolved quickly as opposed to being delayed by prolonged litigation regarding the enforceability of an arbitration clause.
+The FAA does not preempt state law regarding the procedures for litigating issues related to arbitration.
+Thus, despite Section 16 of the FAA that allows parties to appeal decisions denying motions to compel arbitration, some states already limit the right of interlocutory appeal in state courts.
+By limiting the appealability of denials of motions to compel arbitration, states can ensure that employees' and consumers' claims are resolved quickly as

-138 See Volt Info.
+See Volt Info.
 Sciences, Inc. v.
 Bd. of Trustees, 489 U.S. 468 (1989).

-139 See Wells v.
-Chevy Chase Bank, 768 A.2d 620, 627 (Md.
-2001) (collecting cases and observing that "[m]ost state courts which have faced the issue of whether the FAA prevented appeal of an order compelling arbitration hold that their own procedural rules govern appeals, unless those rules undermine the goals and principles of the FAA, and then those courts find that their procedural
+See Wells v.
+Chery Chase Bank, 768 A.2d 620, 627 (Md.
+2001) (collecting cases and observing that "[m]ost state courts which have faced the issue of whether the FAA prevented appeal of an order compelling arbitration hold that their own procedural rules govern appeals, unless those rules undermine the goals and principles of the FAA, and then those courts find that their procedural rules do not impermissibly undermine the objectives of the FAA"); see also National Consumer Law Center, Consumer Arbitration Agreements § 2.6.4 (7th ed.
+2015), updated at www.nclc.org/library.